by G. Jack Urso

 David Kaestle caricature by Hot Hero series writer Sherry Coben, drawn during the time of the series (1979). |

 David Kaestle passed away far too early at 58 in 2004 due to cancer, yet he left an indelible mark on his generation few outside the industry are even aware of.
-The comments about his kindness and the quality of his character refute the notion you have to be shark to survive the often murky waters of the entertainment industry.
+The comments about his kindness and the quality of his character refute the notion you have to be a shark to survive the often murky waters of the entertainment industry.
 Kaestle found his way by connecting with like-minded talented people who shared his values and created their own opportunities by tapping into the spirit of the time.

 ● ● ●